CleoSe/Project-1/README.md

 NEEDS
 * header needs styling
 * most likely want a footer
-* when getting info on car (valuation.php) add to user histoty
+* when getting info on car (valuation.php) add to user history
 * be able to view history
 * add price changes due to mileage, private-owner etc...